mbabineau/cloudviz/README.md

 Cloudviz is proudly sponsored by [Bizo](http://bizo.com).
 For details on the cloudviz's origin, see this [blog post](http://dev.bizo.com/2010/03/introducing-cloudviz.html).

-If you're looking for easiest way to start graphing CloudWatch data, give [Cloudgrapher](http://www.cloudgrapher.com) a try.
+If you're looking for easiest way to start graphing CloudWatch data, check out [Cloudgrapher](http://www.cloudgrapher.com).
 Cloudgrapher is a free CloudWatch dashboard, and is effectively a hosted, batteries-included extension of cloudviz.

 ## Getting started
 1. Familiarize yourself with: